-CyberAiR systems are designed with easy service access in mind.
-Removable, hinged access doors are located on the front of the cabinet.
+Compact CWE systems are designed with easy service access in mind.
+Hinged access doors are located on the front of the cabinet.
 The number of doors vary depending on size and configuration of the unit.
 Each unit has a door for accessing the electrical box.
-In order to have full service access through the front of the unit, no permanent obstructions should be placed in front of the cabinet.
+In order to have full service access to internal components, no permanent obstructions should be placed in front of the unit.
 See Figure 5 for the minimum recommended installation clearance in front of the unit.